Help wounds heal faster and reduce the risk of scaring.

 How does Fast Healing support wound healing, prevent scabs and reduce the risk of scarring?

-So moist wound healing is the optimum treatment to repair your skin, because...
+So moist wound healing is the optimal treatment to repair your skin, because...

 - it provides a moist environment so that no scab forms, allowing cells to move and divide quicker

-- it allows the wound to heal up to 50% faster
+- it allows the wound to heal up to two times faster compared to dry wound healing or untreated wound

-- it improves the overall healing process, since it keeps the wound moist, the skin flexible and any movement pain free.
+- it improves the overall healing process, since it keeps the wound moist

 - it is proven to reduce the risk of scarring, leading to a better cosmetic result after small injuries (and even after minor operations or mole removals.)